Ability to work harmoniously with others.

 WA State credential/license.

 Strong analytical, interpersonal, written, and verbal communications skills.

 Demonstrated ability to multi-task, prioritize deadlines, work independently, take initiative, and maintain confidentiality.

-Physical Requirements: The ability to perform Handle With Care (HWC) techniques.
-Physical ability to be stationary and traverse in an office environment.
+Physical Requirements: Physical ability to be stationary and traverse in an office environment.
 Physical mobility to travel within the community.
 Occasional moving items up to 25 lbs.